pettod/batch-generator-and-filenames/README.md

 ## Introduction

-General image batch generator using Keras.
-The generator returns batch of images and image file names in a batch.
-The data set must be in a following format:
+Keras image batch generator to work with image to image models.
+The generator is returns batches of train and ground truth image pairs.
+The train and ground truth data sets must have same file names and be in a following folder structure:

 ```bash
 data_folder/